Alex Call Player Props: Nationals vs. Brewers

 Alex Call At The Plate

-- Call has had at least one RBI in 25.3% of his games this year (21 of 83), with two or more RBI nine times (10.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 25.0% of his games this year, Call has had at least one RBI.
+He's picked up more than one in 10.7% and driven in three or more of his team's runs in one contest.

+- He has scored a run in 27 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.